ishita-sadhukhan/Telecom-Customer-Churn/README.md

 # Introduction

 Low switching costs for customers (supported by government regulations) mean that customer loyalty is the only real tool that telecom companies must have to reduce their churn rates.
-Connected data, used to improve service quality, dynamically adjust pricing/promotions, and offer personalized content to consumers, enable telecom providers to influence customer loyalty and increase customer retention directly.A machine learning algorithm on historical data will help the Telco to understand the customers well.
+Improving service quality, dynamically adjust pricing/promotions, and offer personalized content to consumers, enable telecom providers to influence customer loyalty and increase customer retention directly.A machine learning algorithm on historical data will help Telco to understand the customers well.
 It will address various questions such as :
 1. Which customers are more probable to churn
 2. What are the payment habits for churning customers?
 3. How does customer lifespan matters in terms of identifying churns? etc

 # Data Collection
 Given the lack of publically available customer data, I am using the IBM Cognos Telco Customer Churn simulated data set which contains labeled churn for around 7000 customers.
-Following the data related information:
+Following is the data related information:

   Customer — 7043 unique customers customer tenure ranging from 0 to 72 months